Asbestos in schools compensation claims

 In addition to ACMs being prevalent in schools, which is in itself a risk, the management of them

-Some schools are in poor condition of upkeep generally, often because they are beyond their design life and there are inadequate funds to properly main
+Some schools are in poor condition of upkeep generally, often because they are beyond their design life and there are inadequate funds to properly maintain the buildings.

 What assurances can be sought?

 Children and school staff are potentially at risk, but the risk can be significantly reduced if properly managed.

 For peace of mind, parents can seek information on whet